-Chief Technology Officer (CTO) is one of those job titles with a very slippery definition.
+Chief Technology Officer (CTO) is one of those job titles with widely varying definitions.
 As defined on Investopedia: A person in this role, “examines the short and long term needs of an organization, and utilizes capital to make investments designed to help the organization reach its objectives … [who] is the highest technology executive position within a company and leads the technology or engineering department.”
+To be more specific, a CTO guides company-wide decision-making on topics such as; cloud migration, technology stack components, information and system security, staffing strategies, and, development process practices.

 What else does an effective Chief Technology Officer do?